-Details regarding datasets, ML training procedures, and localization metric η .
-Ab initio energies E{S0}, E{T1}, and ΔE as a function of number of atoms, histograms of percentage error in ΔE prediction on T1 thermal conformers in the held-out and extensibility test sets using HIPNN and HIP-loc, training and testing parity plots of predicted versus true ΔE on thermal conformers sampled around equilibria of S0 and T1 using HIPNN and HIP-loc, distributions of molecule size for the held-out and extensibility test sets, absolute errors in ΔE as a function of number of atoms, parity plots of predicted versus true ΔE for the extensibility set categorized by chemical similarity, localization of singlet-triplet transition for select molecules of the extensibility set computed from DFT spin density and HIP-loc weights, conformation-dependent localization of singlet-triplet transitions in molecules with a single torsional angle, and molecular animations of torsional scans including that of the molecule in Fig. 4.
+Details regarding ML training procedures and localization metric η .
+Ab initio energies E{S0} , E{T1} , and ΔE as a function of number of atoms, distributions of molecule size for the heldout and extensibility test sets, histograms of percentage error in ΔE prediction on T_1 thermal conformers in the held-out and extensibility test sets using HIPNN and HIP-loc, training and testing parity plots of predicted versus true ΔE on thermal conformers sampled around equilibria of S_0 and T_1 using HIPNN and HIP-loc, absolute errors in ΔE as a function of number of atoms, parity plots of predicted versus true ΔE for the extensibility set categorized by chemical similarity, localization of singlet-triplet transition for select molecules of the extensibility set computed from DFT spin density and HIP-loc weights, conformation-dependent localization of singlet-triplet transitions in molecules with a single torsional angle, and molecular animations of torsional scans including that of the molecule in Fig. 5.